cyclus/cyclus.github.com/source/cep/cep25.rst

 the adjustment phase such a state is found, the phase is considered over for that trade and the trade is removed from the exchange.
 Consider the following
-situation: a trade is initially set to the default preference of unity; the first manager quried has a rule that negates the trade (sending its value to negative unity) while the next manager queried has a rule that increases all trades by a magnitude of two units.
+situation: a trade is initially set to the default preference of unity; the first manager queried has a rule that negates the trade (sending its value to negative unity) while the next manager queried has a rule that increases all trades by a magnitude of two units.
 Rather than setting the final trade preference at unity based on input from both managers, the trade is removed from